 Once batter is fermented, prepare idlis using steamer.
 Hot yummy idlis ready from the idli batter.

 People in India, especially in the south, don’t have to worry about fermentation.
 But for those outside with colder weather, it is trickier to get the batter to ferment.
-I love the fact that the instant pot keeps the batter in constant warm and humid conditions (106f-113F range) best for the microbes to multiply.
+I love the fact that the instant pot keeps the batter in constant warm and humid conditions (106f-113F range) for the microbes to multiply.
 (Ensure that the vent is left open for the Yogurt mode)

 Because of this controlled temperature help, I am able to get results without having to molly-coddle the batter even in winter.